antoniomercado/dockered-elk/README.md

 # Contributions

 All contributions are gladly welcomed.
-Leave a message or open a pull request and lets make this project as badass as it can be.
+Leave a message or open a pull request.